0hscar/palletSorter/README.md

 # Pallet Sorter

 Sorting your things on a pallet.
-Old Python school project remade in Go + continuation.
+Old Python school project remade and continued with Go.

 ## Planned new features